Check References to Avoid Dishonest Candidates

 NEWSLETTER volume 1 number 4

-Recently, Fortune performed some research on the "New Crisis in Business Ethics" (April 20, 1992).
-Their research showed that 50% of respondants under 30 cheated in college and 12-24% included false information on their resumé.
+Fortune conducted research and published it in the article "New Crisis in Business Ethics".
+50% of respondents under 30 cheated in college and 12-24% included false information on their resumé.

 You might feel safe if you can review a candidate's college transcript, but even that may be doctored.
 Here is some advice on how to reduce record fraud.